AtrikGit6174/AtrikGit6174/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning Machine Learning, with a the Stanford Cuurse on Coursera and have just joined Kaggle
+- :wave: I’m looking to collaborate on C++ projects
+- 🔭 Cryptography and cybersecurity excites me...
+Looking for guidance on Cryptopals Cryptochallenges
+- ⚡ Fun fact: I call myself a Random Rhymer.
+Indian Mythology enthusiasts, count me in!
 <!--
 **AtrikGit6174/AtrikGit6174** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on
-- 🌱 I’m currently learning Machine Learning, with a the Stanford COurse on Coursera and have just joined Kaggle
+- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...